 In Prince William County, HCV users have less access to proficient schools.
-HCV users also have less market engagement than residents of other types of publicly supported housing.
-There are no meaningful differences in access to transportation costs or job proximity across different types of publicly supported housing.
+HCV users also have less market engagement than residents of other publicly supported housing.
+There are no meaningful differences in access to transportation costs or jobs proximity across different types of publicly supported housing.
 HCV users also have less access to environmentally healthy neighborhoods.
-This is likely due to the fact that a significant portion of HCV users live in or near the cities of Manassas and Dale City.
+This is likely because a significant portion of HCV users live in or near the cities of Manassas and Dale City.